DPlayer234/lovedebugger/README.md

 ### Usage

-Simply requiring and calling the module once after setting up *love.update*, *love.draw* and any callbacks you need should suffice for most cases.
+Simply requiring and calling the module once after setting up at least *love.update*, *love.draw* should suffice for most cases.

 ```lua
 -- Load and initialize the debugger